Bethenny Frankel’s Net Worth: She Made Only $7,250 For RHONY Season 1

 What Is Bethenny Frankel’s Net Worth?

-Frankel’s net worth is estimated to be $80 million, according to Celebrity Net Worth.
+Frankel’s net worth is estimated to be $80 million in 2023, according to Celebrity Net Worth.
 In 2011, she graced the cover of Forbes, which at the time claimed she had made $55 million in the previous year.
 In 2016, she came in sixth on the publication’s ranking of the highest-paid reality stars, managing to be the only non-Kardashian or Jenner on the list.